 True orthodontic emergencies are rare.
-However, when they do occur, Dr. Held available to assist you however she can.
+However, when they do occur, Dr. Held is available to assist you however she can.

 There are two types of true orthodontic emergencies:

-As a general rule, you should call the office when you experience severe discomfort or have an uncomfortable appliance problem that you cannot take care of yourself.
+As a general rule, you should Text or call the office when you experience severe discomfort or have an uncomfortable appliance problem that you cannot take care of yourself.
 Dr. Held will be able to schedule an appointment to resolve the problem.

-For any home remedy you may use, please disinfect with rubbing alcohol or hydrogen peroxide any instrument or tool that you put into your mouth.
+For any home remedy that you may use, please disinfect with rubbing alcohol or hydrogen peroxide any instrument or tool that you put into your mouth.
 The following solutions may help you to relieve the discomfort:

 Use a disinfected pencil eraser, spoon handle, or set of tweezers to push the poking wire down or place wax on it to alleviate the discomfort.
 When placing wax, use a cotton swab, a cotton ball, or a tissue to dry the area first, because wax does not stick well in a wet environment.